cazala/coin-hive/README.md

   - `threads`: Number of threads.
 Default is `navigator.hardwareConcurrency` (number of CPU cores).

   - `proxy`: Puppeteer's proxy socket 5/4 (ie: `socks5://127.0.0.1:9050`).

+  - `pool`: This allows you to use a different pool.
+It has to be an [Stratum](https://en.bitcoin.it/wiki/Stratum_mining_protocol) based pool.
+This object must contain the following properties:

+      - `host`: The pool's host.

+      - `port`: The pool's port.

 - `miner.start()`: Connect to the pool and start mining.
 Returns a promise that will resolve once the miner is started.